 Such a large and varying development naturally incorporates many constraints that must be taken into consideration: buried utilities, sewers and LUL tunnels are found across or in close proximity to the site, in addition to the heritage requirements in place for the listed buildings.

-The nearby Piccadilly Line being within 8m of the site creates significant noise in the basement, but also in the upper levels due to the stiff construction of the thick existing masonry walls.
+With the nearby Piccadilly Line being within 8m of the site creates significant noise in the basement, but also in the upper levels due to the stiff construction of the thick existing masonry walls.
 Therefore, the stringent acoustic requirements of the future hotel require both the proposed and existing buildings to be isolated.